devOpifex/mcpr/README.md

 mcpr is an R implementation of the [Model Context Protocol (MCP)](https://modelcontextprotocol.io), enabling R applications to expose capabilities (tools, resources, and prompts) to AI models through a standard JSON-RPC 2.0 interface.
+It also provides client functionality to connect to and interact with MCP servers.

 See the official [MCP documentation](https://modelcontextprotocol.io) for more information, particularly on schemas and capabilities.